Elections in Ethiopia: 2005 general elections

 The 2005 elections were preceded by much optimism as many opposition parties that boycotted previous elections announced their participation and formed coalitions to counter the incumbency of the EPRDF.
 The EPRDF also seemed to welcome the prospect of free and fair elections as it agreed to restructure the Electoral Board (NEBE), promised to cease restrictions on opposition activities, and allowed free access to observers.
-Parliamentary elections took place on May 15, 2005, with a reported 90% turnout.
+Parliamentary elections took place on 15 May 2005, with a reported 90% turnout.
 Human Rights Watch has accused the Ethiopian government of stifling political dissent and criticism in Oromia, Ethiopia's most populous region.
-The government has denied these allegations, and cited the occurrence of an opposition rally attended by 250,000 people on May 8 as an example of political freedom in the country.
+The government has denied these allegations, and cited the occurrence of an opposition rally attended by 250,000 people on 8 May as an example of political freedom in the country.

-Provisional results were scheduled to be announced on May 21, and official results June 8; however, due to hundreds of claims of election irregularities from all political parties involved, the provisional results were delayed until June 8 to allow the complaints to be fully investigated.
-On August 9, official results were released, acknowledging that the ruling EPRDF had won 296 of the total 524 seats - about 56 percent - enabling it to form a government.
+Provisional results were scheduled to be announced on 21 May, and official results 8 June; however, due to hundreds of claims of election irregularities from all political parties involved, the provisional results were delayed until 8 June to allow the complaints to be fully investigated.
+On 9 August, official results were released, acknowledging that the ruling EPRDF had won 296 of the total 524 seats - about 56 percent - enabling it to form a government.
 However, Berhanu Nega, vice-chairman of the Coalition for Unity and Democracy, had criticized the process, claiming that "The investigation process was a complete failure.
 Our representatives and witnesses have been harassed, threatened, barred and killed upon their return from the hearings."
-Repeat elections were scheduled for August 21 in 31 areas where either irregularities were reported or results were challenged.
-Additionally, general elections in the Somali Region were held on August 21.
-On September 5, the National Election Board of Ethiopia released its final results, in which the EPRDF retained its control of the government with 327 seats and opposition parties won 174 seats.
+Repeat elections were scheduled for 21 August in 31 areas where either irregularities were reported or results were challenged.
+Additionally, general elections in the Somali Region were held on 21 August.
+On 5 September, the National Election Board of Ethiopia released its final results, in which the EPRDF retained its control of the government with 327 seats and opposition parties won 174 seats.

 At the time, the 2005 elections were considered to be the most democratic in Ethiopia's history, where the government no longer won an overwhelming majority – according to even the contested official results the EPRDF secured a mere 59.7% of the seats in parliament.
 Following the refusal of major opposition parties to join parliament, who demanded the EPRDF relinquish power and called for nationwide protests, the tension and street violence quickly escalated.
 The government's violent crackdown on the opposition was followed by what seemed to be a permanent course-reversal on democratic gains.
-The violent end of the 2005 elections ushered in a decade in which the EPRDF would win almost all seats in parliament justified under the broad rubric of “Revolutionary Democracy”.
+The violent end of the 2005 elections ushered in a decade in which the EPRDF would win almost all seats in parliament justified under the broad rubric of "Revolutionary Democracy".
 The doctrine of Revolutionary Democracy was considered an official ideology and was being incorporated into the legal system until Abiy Ahmed assumed the premiership in April 2018.